 Omega 3 is what we want more of, and can be broken down into three other sub-nutrients you might hear a lot about: ALA, DHA, EPA (go to Eiyo Nutrition for more details).
 Omega 3s are found in foods like flax seeds, fish and fish oils, and the meat and fats of ruminant animals (meaning: animals that are meant to eat grass and DO eat grass).

 If you’re going to increase your Omega 3 intake (and nearly everyone should), get most of them from fish, fish oil, and grass-fed meats (this includes butter from grass-fed cows).
 Flax oil is less beneficial.
+If you are planning to get rid of the unwanted fat in your body, you can always opt for the plant protein sources which are abundantly available in nature.

 Here’s the bad word of the last few years, right?
 Trans fats.
 Evil stuff.
 Avoid.